brightsign/brightsign-html5-digital-clock/README.md

 ## date-format: In the URL, supply this as the "format" parameter:
 - format: Required for digital clocks.
 The date format for the digital clock.
 See https://docs.angularjs.org/api/ng/filter/date for details.
 Default: hh:mm a.

-## clock-style: In the URL, supply the following parameter, which get concatenated as clock-style:
+## clock-style: In the URL, supply the following parameters, which get concatenated as clock-style:
 - font: Optional.
 This is the font family.
 If used, the font file must be supplied.
 Default: ?
 - color: Optional.
 The text color (digital clock) and hand color (analog clock).
 Default: black.
 - size: Optional.
 The font size (digital clock).
 If no units specified, use points; if -1, size is automatic.
 Default: ?